DucManhPhan/DucManhPhan.github.io/_posts/2019-04-06-Encoding-Unicode.md

     The standard has been implemented in many recent technologies, including modern operating systems, XML, Java (and other programming languages), and the .NET Framework.
     ```

     Unicode is just a table, which shows glyphs position to encoding system.
 Encoding takes symbol from table, and tells font what should be painted.
 But computer can understand binary code only.
 So, encoding is used number 1 or 0 to represent characters.
-So, encoding is used number 1 or 0 to represent characters.

 - The history of Unicode